Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Background

 In the financial domain, every investment fund is required to provide informative financial documents.
 These documents help the financial regulator and fund clients understand all relevant and critical information of an investment.
 For example, KIIDs describe the nature and key risks of the fund, while a prospectus provides details about an investment offering to the public.
 Such financial documents mainly use natural language together with auxiliary tables and mathematical formulae.
 These documents are the key instruments to guarantee the compliance and controllability of an investment.

+\figurename~\ref{fig:snippet} shows a snippet of financial document from a prospectus.
+This snippet explains two types of required information in a prospectus, including \textit{calculation method for issue price} and \textit{issue conditions and procedures}.
+For example, the following sentences ``The swing factor may normally not exceed 3\% of the net asset value of a sub-fund \dots In such case, affected shareholders shall be informed as soon as reasonably practicable thereafter \dots'' refer to the \emph{calculation method for issue price}.

 Financial documents for investment funds have several key characteristics.
 First, they are lengthy with typically hundreds of pages.
-To minimize investment risks, financial documents must completely provide certain elements of information required by the regulator body for an investment fund (and its sub-funds).
-Based on 100 randomly selected UCITS prospectuses, our statistics show that a prospectus has on average 127 pages with more than 3000 sentences; each information type can be related to diverse numbers of sentences (e.g., from 3 to 50 sentences) depending on the way to explain an information type by the investment company.
-These characterisitcs make the document difficult to read and thoroughly analyze.
-Second, financial documents may use similar sentences to explain different types of required information.
-The meaning of a sentence could drastically change when only a specific word is different.
-Even worse, the same sentence structure may also refer to different information types when the context of the sentence (e.g., the surrounding sentences) is different.
-For example, the following sentences ``\emph{The \emph{swing factor} may normally not exceed 3\% of the net asset value of a sub-fund \dots In such case, affected shareholders shall be informed as soon as reasonably practicable thereafter \dots}'' refer to the \emph{calculation method for issue price}.
-In contrast, the sentences ``\emph{The \emph{dilution adjustment} may normally not exceed 3\% of the net asset value. \dots In such case, affected shareholders shall be informed as soon as reasonably practicable thereafter \dots}'' refer to the \emph{charges on issue price}.
-Hence, the regulator and clients have to carefully analyze the document to identify the sentences related to different types of information.
+To minimize investment risks, financial documents must provide certain elements of information required by the regulator body for any investment fund (and its sub-funds).
+Based on 100 randomly selected UCITS prospectuses, our statistics show that a prospectus has on average 119 pages with around 3000 sentences.
+Our statistics further show that an information type is usually explained with 3 to 36 sentences, on average, depending on the way an information type is explained by the investment company.
+These characteristics make the document difficult to read and thoroughly analyze.